dooo12332/AlphaTraj/tutorial/AlphaTrajTutorial_ENG.md

 # Score below score_cutoff sub pockets will not be included in the pocket scoring calculation.
 The default is 10.0.
 #score_cutoff=10.0

+#When mode=multi, use this parameter to specify the output file path for pocket matching results.
+#pock_pairs=

 [MODEL0]
 # Path to your topology file